entepe85/symfony-helper/README.md

 ## Hints

-* It type of a variable aren't recognized in twig, try `@var` annotation.
+* If type of a variable aren't recognized in twig, try `@var` annotation.

 ## Roadmap